 WIS is also one of the few schools in Hong Kong to make it (almost) compulsory for IBDP students to take an arts subject.

-Designed by architect Patrick Lau, WIS is perched on a clifftop in Pok Fu Lam overlooking the busy Lamma Channel.
+Designed by architect Patrick Lau, WIS is perched on a clifftop in Pok Fu Lam, overlooking the busy Lamma Channel.
 Built in 1994, this campus has two sports halls, an indoor swimming pool, auditorium and multi-purpose halls, and four main teaching blocks that are linked by open walkways.
-There are sea views everywhere you look, and plenty of wide open spaces for students to perform it.
+There are sea views everywhere you look, and plenty of wide open spaces for students to perform in.

 The PTA has very active role at WIS, with responsibilities including school transport, the uniform shop, the WIS Life magazine for parents, and fundraising.